cvbindia/cvbindia.github.io/_team/jay.md

 weight: 1
 ---

-Jay Dhariwal is an Assistant Professor at Department Of Design, IIT Delhi, India.
+Dr. Jay Dhariwal is an Assistant Professor at Department Of Design, IIT Delhi, India.